duncanmalashock/elm-music-theory/README.md

 ## Special thanks

-Thanks to Leif Battermann ([@battermann](https://github.com/battermann)) for collaborating with me on some early versions of the designs that are central to this package.
+Thanks to Leif Battermann ([@battermann](https://github.com/battermann)) for collaborating with me on early versions of some of the designs that are central to this package.

 Thanks to my friend and colleague Matthew Griffith ([@mdgriffith](https://github.com/mdgriffith)) for his generous advice and encouragement.
 This package was designed better (and released sooner) because of him.